HOL-Theorem-Prover/HOL/doc/next-release.md

           Datatype`mytype = Constr mytype ('a -> bool) | BaseCase

   The `Hol_datatype` entry-point can continue to be used.
-The LaTeX output of `EmitTeX` uses the new format.
+However, the LaTeX output of `EmitTeX` uses the new format, and the various `DATATYPE` constructors used in the `EmitML` module take quotations in the new format, rather than the old.

 Bugs fixed: